BAPyA/Policies/code-of-conduct/COC_PyBay.md

      - Advocating for, or encouraging, any of the above behavior.
      - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

-##Where does the code of conduct apply
+##Where does the Code of Conduct apply

-This code of conduct applies to all spaces managed by PyBay.
+This Code of Conduct applies to all spaces managed by PyBay.
 This includes:

  - Conferences (including social events and peripheral activities, both virtual and in-person)
  - Unconferences and sprints